COVID19Tracking/website/README.md

 ## Development

 The website is built on [GatsbyJS](https://www.gatsbyjs.org/).
-If you are not familiar with Gatsby, we suggest checking out their [excellent documentation](hhttps://www.gatsbyjs.org/docs).
+If you are not familiar with Gatsby or you hve never tried it before , we suggest checking out their [excellent documentation](hhttps://www.gatsbyjs.org/docs).

 ### Install